James Hamilton Peabody: Public service

 In 1889, while still serving in the position of county clerk, Peabody helped to organize the First National Bank of Cañon City, and was elected President of the Bank in 1891.
 He also served Cañon City as city treasurer for two years and as alderman for two years.
 He helped organize the Cañon City Water Works Company and served as its secretary and treasurer for many years.
 He was instrumental in forming the Electric Light Company of Cañon City and served as that organization's first president.
-In addition, he was a member of the Masonic fraternity, and, in 1885, at the age of 32, he was elected Grand Master (Masonic) of the Colorado Masons; at that time, he was the youngest Grand Master Mason in America.
+In addition, he was a member of the Masonic fraternity, and, in 1885, at the age of 32, he was elected Grand Master of the Colorado Masons; at that time, he was the youngest Grand Master Mason in America.

 Administration as governor

 Election

 Because of his contributions to Cañon City, Fremont County, and the State of Colorado at large, he became widely known in state politics and was an active member of the Colorado Republican Party; in 1902, he was the Republican candidate for Governor of Colorado.
 He ran on a "law and order" platform and was elected, but his administration met with numerous difficulties, especially labor issues in Colorado's many mines.